sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 The choice of using precision vs. recall depends on the relative cost of making a FP or a FN error.
 If FP errors are expensive, then use precision; if FN errors are expensive, then use recall.

-**Example A:** the model trying to detect a deadly disease, which only 1 out of every 1000 patient's survive without early detection.
+**Example A:** the model trying to detect a deadly disease, which only 1 out of every 1,000 patient's survive without early detection.
 Then the goal should be to optimize *recall*, because we would want every patient that has the disease to get detected.

 **Example B:** the model is detecting which emails are spam or not.
 If an important email is flagged as spam incorrectly, the cost is 5 hours of lost productivity.
 In this case, *precision* is the main concern.

 In some cases we can compare this "cost" in actual values.
 For example, if a federal court is predicting if a criminal will recommit or not, they can agree that "1 out of every 20 guilty individuals going free" in exchange for "90% of those who are guilty being convicted".
-When money is involed, this a dollar amount can be used: flagging non-spam as spam may cost \$100 whereas missing a spam email may cost \$2.
+When money is involed, a dollar amount can be used: flagging non-spam as spam may cost \$100 whereas missing a spam email may cost \$2.
 Then the cost-weighted accuracy is

 $$\text{Cost} = (100)(\text{FN}) + (2)(\text{FP})$$

-Then the cutoff value can be tuned in order to find the minimum cost.
+The cutoff value can be tuned in order to find the minimum cost.

 Fortunately, all of this is handled in a single function called `confusionMatrix`.